marioortizmanero/nullderef.com/content/blog/plugin-end/index.md

 As far as I understand, the runtime and the plugins don't share the same async runtime state.
 Every binary has its own thread pool and works independently.
 It would be best to share everything between runtime and plugins, though it sounds incredibly complicated, and it would most likely require contributions to the async runtimes themselves.

 I also wonder what happens when the runtime and the plugin use different async runtimes, even if they are independent in the binaries.
-Tremor's core is implemented with {{< crate async_std >}}, but an external plugin could freely use {{< crate tokio >}}, for example.
+Tremor's core is implemented with {% crate "async_std" %}, but an external plugin could freely use {% crate "tokio" %}, for example.
 I've heard that this could break in many ways, since async runtimes heavily rely on global state.

 Testing different async runtimes should be easy, so it should at least be done before reaching production just to document the behavior.
 What I'm not so sure about is how to avoid the conflict, in case it was problematic.
 The fix would probably be hacky, as this is a somewhat obscure problem.

 <a name="_benchmark_async_ffi"></a>
 ### Benchmark `async_ffi`

-Checking how much of a performance impact {{< crate async_ffi >}} causes sounds like a good idea.
+Checking how much of a performance impact {% crate "async_ffi" %} causes sounds like a good idea.
 It's actually a quite simple library; all it really does is implement opaque wrappers for the async-related types.
 But it's used so often (once per call), that it may end up being noticeable.

 I'm sure that if `async_ffi` ended up being an issue, it could be optimized internally in various ways.
 Furthermore, we currently use `async` very liberally.
 Only using it when strictly necessary could also help reduce the overhead.